How to find the COVID-19 facts in a misinformation pandemic | DW | 02.01.2022

 Digging around in databases may be more work than most of us would like to do.
 However, there are a few things that should set off our alarm bells as non-scientists.

-"Anyone who announces something as 100% true is displaying dubious scientific behavior," Dirnagl said.
+"Anyone who announces something as 100% true is displaying dubious scientific behavior," said Dirnagl.
 "And anyone who comes up with an extreme hypothesis, such as saying that the spike protein is poisonous, should also be held to extreme standards of proof."

 And a YouTube video alone does not meet the standards.